Can Mesothelioma Go Into Remission?

 While patients cannot change certain factors such as their age or the type of mesothelioma they have, they have the option to improve their overall health by exercising, not smoking, and maintaining a healthy, balanced diet.

 Physical activity can ease the side effects of cancer treatment such as pain, stiffness, and fatigue.
 Even gentle, light activities such as walks and yoga can help patients to sleep better and reduce stress.

 Mesothelioma is a very rare type of cancer and the only known cause is asbestos exposure.
 Because of this, it is important to see an oncologist (cancer doctor) that has experience diagnosing and treating this cancer.

-Working with a top mesothelioma doctor who can recommend treatments can potentially improve life expectancy and help you reach remission.
+Working with a top mesothelioma doctor who can perform treatments can potentially improve life expectancy and help you reach remission.